zaknick/LLM-Evaluation-Lab/README.md

 ## Current Status

-The laboratory framework is under active development
+The laboratory framework is under active development.

-The first major project under active development is the **AI-Hallucination-Database**
+The first major project under active development is the **AI-Hallucination-Database**.

 ## Contact